viadeo/rorschart/README.md

 Rorschart
 =========

-Rorschart is a Ruby library that interprates common Ruby and Activerecoard data structures for you to generate beautiful Javascript Google Chart.
+Rorschart is a Ruby library that interprates common Ruby and Activerecord data structures for you to generate beautiful Javascript Google Chart.

 * Multi-series charts directly from yours ActiveRecord queries
 * Works with all Google Charts